zeruhur/loner/en/loner_v3.md

 ### Making the Results Interesting

-✅ **Straightforward answers** (*Yes/No*) are useful but can feel flat—use them when the story needs momentum.
+✅ **Straightforward answers** (*Yes/No*) are useful but can feel flat — use them when the story needs momentum.
 ✅ **Modifiers (*but.../and...*)** add layers of complexity and should push the scene in **new, engaging directions**.
-✅ **Tie the answer back to existing story elements**—NPCs, locations, or unresolved threads.
+✅ **Tie the answer back to existing story elements** — NPCs, locations, or unresolved threads.

 By actively **interpreting Oracle results** rather than just taking them at face value, you ensure that every roll **adds tension, depth, or intrigue to the game**.